Elmer L. Andersen: Personal life and legacy

 The Elmer L. and Eleanor J. Andersen Foundation was founded in 1957.

-Andersen died in Minneapolis on November 15, 2004, just months after a gala celebration of his 95th birthday held in the library that bears his name.
+Andersen died in Minneapolis on November 15, 2004, just months after a gala celebration of his 95th birthday at the Elmer L. Andersen Library.
+The library is the home of archives and special collections.
+Andersen was the last living former U.S. governor born in the 1900s decade.
 The Minnesota Department of Human Services Building in St. Paul is also named for him.